The hardest section of your sales funnel is, without a doubt, the transition from prospect to client.

 Making the sale is, for many owners and trainers, the hardest part of operating a boot camp.
 They don’t have a problem with the training, they can handle the numerous challenges that come with operating a successful fitness boot camp business, but they are deathly afraid of making the sale and closing the client.

 And this fear bleeds into their marketing efforts.
-They can’t write powerful, engaging copy because they aren’t nosalescomfortable making a sale.
+They can’t write powerful, engaging copy because they aren’t comfortable making a sale.
 And whatever marketing campaigns they create don’t seem to have the ‘umph’ required to make people take action.

 So when I coach these owners and try to show them how they can get the confidence and the tools they need to become effective salespeople, I usually find their consistent failure stems from the same recurring problem: they are selling the wrong thing.